elotroalex/chiens/_texts/translation.md

 - Gold and silver have woven their pale complexion
 - waiting for prey has carved their tawny noses
 - the brilliance of steel nests in their cold eyes.
 - Ah.
-It is a breed without velvet.
+A breed without velvet.

 - {:.sp} The Messenger.